July 12, 2017

 It’s no surprise that in an age of abundant choice, connected consumers are drawn toward brands with an original story, an engaging identity and a sincere commitment to deliver what they promise.
-However, organisations often throw about the term ‘brand authenticity’ without truly understanding the concept or leveraging it in an impactful manner.
+However, organizations often throw around the term ‘brand authenticity’ without truly understanding the concept of leveraging it in an impactful manner.

 To help address these questions, LEWIS Singapore recently hosted its #brandauthenticity event that brought together four guest panelists who shared their own experiences of creating an original brand story and experience, and discuss the roles that influencers play in the process:

 Moderated by our own Matt Pearman, the panel shared their knowledge and insights with 35 guests from a wide range of industries, such as hospitality, gaming, technology, aviation and more.

 Here are the 4 key takeaways from the panel discussion: